vinaybollineni/henna-arts/EMAIL_SETUP.md

 Your contact form is now fully functional and will send emails directly to **meghnahennaart@gmail.com**!

 **Next Steps:**
-1. ✅ Code is already updated and ready
+1. ✅ Code is already updated with FormSubmit
-2. ⏳ Push changes to GitHub (I'll do this)
+2. ✅ Changes pushed to GitHub
 3. ⏳ Wait for website to deploy
-4. ✅ Test the form yourself
+4. ✅ **IMPORTANT: Test the form yourself first!**
-5. ✅ Confirm your email with Formspree
+5. ✅ **Click the activation link** in the email you receive
-6. 🎉 Start receiving inquiries!
+6. 🎉 Start receiving real customer inquiries!

+**Remember:** The form will NOT work until you click the activation link in the first email!

 ---